qgis/QGIS-Documentation/source/docs/training_manual/rasters/changing_symbology.rst

 |basic| |TY|
 -------------------------------------------------------------------------------

-* Start with the current map from the previous exercise :kbd:`analysis.qgs`.
+* Start with the current map which you should have created during the previous exercise: :kbd:`analysis.qgs`.
 * Use the :guilabel:`Add Raster Layer` button to load the new raster dataset.
 * Load the dataset |srtmFileName|, found under the directory :kbd:`exercise_data/raster/SRTM/`.